-Insights, thoughts, events and interesting publications about PLS and communicating research to patients and non-specialist audiences
+Insights, thoughts, events and interesting publications about plain language summaries and communicating research to patients and non-specialist audiences

 Read the latest supplementary plain language summary published alongside an article in Future Oncology.